davidzoufaly/wp-gallery/README.md

 - MIT

 ## Disclaimer
 This plugin was originally coded by Radim Brounek under GPLv2.
-I just improved his code.
+I have just improved his code.